 The verdict

-Defer enterprise iPaaS until 50-plus people, ten-plus mission-coupled enterprise integrations, or a hard SOC 2 / HIPAA trigger.
-Below those thresholds, the upgrade-tier stack covers about 95 percent of what mid-market iPaaS pitches address at one-tenth the cost.
+Until you reach 50-plus people, ten-plus mission-coupled enterprise integrations, or a hard SOC 2 / HIPAA trigger, the upgrade-tier stack covers about 95 percent of what mid-market iPaaS pitches address at one-tenth the cost.
 Refresh the stack every six months because the upgrade-tier band is the most actively repriced layer of the automation market.

 Where This Article Sits in the Cluster